qstodder/personalAccounting/README.md

 # personalAccounting
-Uses python to sort debit, credit, and venmo statements into data set.
-Then uses VBA to create visualization summaries for each month from that dataset.
+Uses python to sort debit, credit, and venmo statements into a dataset of desired categories.
+Runs analytics on on-going dataset in order to determine financial trends.